Framework for Policy Creation and Oversight

 Overview of Development Process

-A visual snapshot of the policy and procedure process can be seen in the Policy Process Flow Chart (PDF) and is described in further detail below:
+A visual summary of the policy development process is available in the Policy Process Flow Chart (PDF) The process is described in further detail below:

-• When a proposal is received in the PDMS, the content is reviewed by the Policy Office.
+• When a proposal is received, the content is reviewed by the Policy Office, in coordination with the University Policy Committee Core Group.
 Additional information may be gathered from the proposer, subject matter experts, or through research.
+Policy proposals may also originate from within the University Policy Committee.

 • Once the rationale, scope, and basic concept of the proposal are outlined, the Policy Office, consulting the President as needed, determines if the proposal should be developed further.